 - Turning on the air conditioning.

-- Getting enough sleep before driving, and do not drive until you are rested.
+- Getting enough sleep before driving, and not driving until you are rested.

-- Driving with a passenger, and switch drivers when you start to feel drowsy.
+- Driving with a passenger, and switching drivers when you start to feel drowsy.

 - Calling a ride service or a friend to pick you up and take you to your destination.

 Remember that all medications, prescription or over-the-counter, are potentially dangerous and can impair your driving.
 Over-the-counter medicines that you take for colds and allergies can make you drowsy and affect your driving ability.
 If you must take medication before driving, find out the effects of the medication from your physician or pharmacist.
 It is your responsibility to know the effects of the medications you take.

 - Mix medications, unless directed by your physician.

 - Mix alcohol with your medications (prescribed or over-the-counter).